Samantha Rohn

 But, if you want to put a number on it, Visa estimates that, on average, customers abandon digital onboarding processes after 14 minutes and 20 seconds—in fact, if your onboarding process lasts up to 20 minutes, you’d have lost 70% of your interested customers.

 That doesn’t remove the need to try getting as much information as possible so you can segment users, recommend helpful resources, and even personalize the onboarding experience for them.
-But, if you don’t want your convoluted signup process to actually become a reverse thruster, you need to:
+But, if you don’t want your convoluted signup process actually to become a customer experience challenge, you need to:

 While analytics-powered support can help you beat your customers’ expectations, on-demand assistance goes a step further by giving your customers the resources they need to fix their issues.
 This can be in the form of: